 Making Wills is also very important.
 If one of the couple were to die there is no automatic provision for the other from their estate if they are not married or are in a formal civil partnership.

 Getting married or entering a civil partnership results in any Will that you then have becoming invalid and is automatically revoked.

 When thinking about living with your partner it is important to consider the financial repercussions of this and what you both would want to happen if one of you died or the relationship ended.
 A Cohabitation Agreement can be entered into which is a contract setting out your respective rights and responsibilities to the other because without this there will be no automatic ones.

 If the Relationship Ends

 It is important that you try to reach agreement with your partner if your relationship comes to an end especially where you have children.
-No "divorce" is necessary but financial repercussions may have to be considered.
+A divorce is not necessary (and not possible if you're not married!) but financial repercussions may have to be considered.
 It is better to prepare in advance and to have a Cohabitation Agreement, Wills and (if buying a property) a Declaration of Trust setting out what you have agreed to be the legal repercussions of your relationship ending.
 When you actually need these documents it may be too late to do anything retrospectively.